Ranjitha2710/TODO-app/README.md

 1.Add localStorage support to save tasks
 2.Mark tasks as completed
-3.Add simple CSS styling for better UI
+3.Add simple CSS styling for better UI and Experience